Ferromagnetic Potts Model: Refined #BIS-hardness and Related Results: Results for Ferromagnetic Models

 Our main technical result is the analysis of the second moment for ferromagnetic models.
 We will relate the maximum of the second moment to the maximum of the first moment.
 To analyze the second moment we need to determine the phase $\alphab$ that maximizes $\Psi_2$.
 We will first show how to reexpress the critical points of $\Psi_1$ in a form that can be readily expressed in terms of matrix norms (see Section \ref{sec:reexpress}).
 Then, using the Cholesky decomposition of the interaction matrix $\B$ and properties of matrix norms we will show that the second moment is maximized at a phase which is a tensor product of the dominant phases of the first moment.
 This results in the following theorem, which is proved in Section \ref{sec:2nd-moment}.

 \begin{theorem} For a ferromagnetic model with interaction matrix $\B$,

 More specifically, for dominant $\alphab$, $\Psi_2(\alphab)=2\Psi_1(\alphab)$. \end{theorem}

-Note, to prove that a phase is a local maximum of a function, a standard approach is to show that its Hessian is negative definite.
-We often need this stronger condition in our proofs, hence we use the following definition.
-Those dominant phases $\alphab$ with negative definite Hessian are called {\em Hessian dominant} phases.
-Note that dominant phases always exist but a dominant phase can fail to be Hessian (when some eigenvalue of the underlying Hessian is equal to zero).
-In Section~\ref{sec:conn2tree}, we give an alternative formulation of the Hessian condition in terms of the local stability of fixpoints of the tree recursions.

-Combining Theorem~\ref{thm:copo} with an elaborate variance analysis known as the small subgraph conditioning method allows us to prove concentration for $Z_G^{\alphab}$ (see Lemma~\ref{lem:smallgraph}).
-In particular, we verify the so-called \textit{Bethe prediction} for general ferromagnetic models on random $\Delta$-regular graphs, which is captured in our setting by equation \eqref{eq:betheprediction} in the following theorem.
+Combining Theorem~\ref{thm:copo} with an elaborate variance analysis known as the small subgraph conditioning method allows us to obtain a lower bound on $Z_G^{\alphab}$ which matches its expectation up to a polynomial factor (see Lemma~\ref{lem:smallgraph}).
+In particular, we verify the so-called \textit{Bethe prediction} (see \cite{DMS,DMSS}) for general ferromagnetic models on random $\Delta$-regular graphs, which is captured in our setting by equation \eqref{eq:betheprediction} in the following theorem (the proof is in Section~\ref{sec:proofprediction}).
+Our interest in the quantity $\E_{\Gc}[\log Z_G]$ stems from the fact that it gives information about the typical configurations on a random regular graph and hence Theorem~\ref{thm:prediction} gives its value in terms of a much simpler quantity, $\log\E_{\Gc}[ Z_G]$, which can be calculated much more easily, see Section~\ref{sec:defer-prelim}.
+(The equality in \eqref{eq:betheprediction} is closely related to the cavity method, see \cite{Mezard}.)

 \begin{theorem} Let $\B$ specify a ferromagnetic model.
 Then, if there exists a Hessian dominant phase, it holds that

 \end{theorem}